Wealden District Council

 For the purposes of the Housing Ombudsman and dealing with resident complaints, complaints are defined as: ‘an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents

-• complaints about a decision taken by a committee of elected members of the council, or by Full Council.
+• a decision taken by a committee of elected members of the council, or by Full Council.

-• complaints that involve an insurance claim against the Council.
+• matters that involve an insurance claim against the Council.

 • matters which are under consideration by another function of the Council e.g. a live planning application.